Borcherds' method for Enriques surfaces: Introduction

-The lattice theory is a very strong tool in the study of $K3$ and Enriques surfaces.
+Lattice theory is a very strong tool in the study of $K3$ and Enriques surfaces.
 Let $Z$ be a $K3$ or an Enriques surface defined over an algebraically closed field.
 We denote by $S_Z$ the lattice of numerical equivalence classes of divisors on $Z$.
-Note that $S_Z$ is even, and if $\rank S_Z>1$, then $S_Z$ is hyperbolic. \emph{Borcherds' method}~\cite{Bor1, Bor2} is a procedure to calculate the automorphism group $\Aut(X)$ of a $K3$ surface $X$ by embedding $S_X$ primitively into $L_{26}$, and applying Conway's result~\cite{Conway1983} on $\OG(L_{26})$.
+Note that $S_Z$ is even, and if $\rank S_Z>1$, then $S_Z$ is hyperbolic, that is, the signature of $S_Z$ is $(1, \rank S_Z-1)$.
+For a positive integer $n$ with $n\equiv 2\bmod 8$, let $L_n$ denote an even unimodular hyperbolic lattice of rank $n$, which is unique up to isomorphism. \emph{Borcherds' method}~\cite{Bor1, Bor2} is a procedure to calculate the automorphism group $\Aut(X)$ of a $K3$ surface $X$ by embedding $S_X$ primitively into $L_{26}$, and applying Conway's result~\cite{Conway1983} on $\OG(L_{26})$.
 After the work of Kondo~\cite{Kondo1998}, this method has been applied to many $K3$ surfaces, and automatized for computer calculation (see~\cite{Shimada2015} and the references therein).